javierclavijo/TandemCloneBackend/devlog.md

 Rest's ModelViewSet.
 But I still wanted to somehow filter the request data to avoid users updating restricted attributes, and DRF's Request object forbid me from modifying the request object.
 I'll give it another try.

 Edit: well, it wasn't that hard in the end, I just copied ModelViewSet.update and filtered the request's data before passing it on to the serializer.
 It involves code duplication, but right now I think it's much more important to get stuff done and then I'll refactor later.
 Sadly, I forgot to push the commit with the todo list, but I'll get it later.

+Edit 2: I've just added the controller to set an user's friends.
+It's a bit awkward, as it needs a list of URLs instead of PKs.
+But it works, and it seems counter-productive to waste time trying to change that.